Tech alone can’t solve digital divide - Gadget

 A study of the Bhutanese refugee community in Columbus found that even though more than 95% of the population had access to the internet, very few were using it to connect with local resources and online news.

-“We can’t just give people access to the internet and say the problem is solved,” said Cohen.
+“We can’t just give people access to the internet and say the problem is solved.

 “We found that there are social, cultural and environmental reasons that may prevent some communities from getting all the value they could out of internet access.”

-The study was published recently in the International Journal of Environmental Research and Public Health.
+The study was published in the International Journal of Environmental Research and Public Health.

-For the study, researchers worked closely with members of the Bhutanese Community of Central Ohio, a nonprofit organisation helping resettled Bhutanese refugees in the Columbus area.
+Researchers worked closely with members of the Bhutanese Community of Central Ohio, for the study which is a nonprofit organisation helping resettled Bhutanese refugees in the Columbus area.

 The study included a community survey of 493 respondents, some who were surveyed online and many more who were interviewed in person.